TheShovel/co-funk/README.md

 ### What it can't do
 Access your bank account<br>
-Make profit<br>
-Get uploaded to Google Play with an AD after every arrow is pressed

 ### Why does this exist
 Because it's very small compared to other Friday Night Funkin frameworks.<br>